 For youth finished Grades 4 to 8

 Immerse yourself in all things climbing!
 Youth University is home to a 10-route outdoor rock-climbing wall.
 We invite you to conquer it.
 Whether you’ve never climbed before and want to learn some basic techniques, or you want to push yourself to get further into the sport, Adventure Climbing is right for you.
-You will learn specific sport climbing techniques, how to tie climbing knots, how to warmup, and, of course, how to prevent injuries.
-You will also spend time slack lining and develop teamwork skills on our low ropes course and 30-ft high rope challenge course.
+You will learn sport climbing techniques, how to tie climbing knots, warm up, and prevent injuries.
+You will also spend time slack lining and developing teamwork skills on our low ropes course and 30-ft high rope challenge course.

 For youth finished Grades 8 to 11